S4kyt/CDDA---My-way/README.md

 Original game can be found at: https://github.com/CleverRaven/Cataclysm-DDA </br>
 All ownership belongs to their rightful owners. </br>
-I do not claim that I own anything from the repo mentioned above, or mine.
+I do not claim that I own anything from the repo mentioned above, nor mine.